-Our independent directors are paid a total annual fee of \$275,000 in two semi-annual installments - (i) \$150,000 in shares of our Common Stock issued based on the fair market value of shares of such Common Stock on the date of issuance and paid on the first business day after each annual stockholders' meeting and (ii) \$125,000 of fees paid in December in cash, or, at the election of the relevant director, by issuance of shares of our Common Stock, based on the value of such Common Stock at the date of issuance.
-In addition, an annual fee of \$20,000 is paid to the chairperson of each of the Audit Committee and the Compensation Committee, and an annual fee of \$10,000 is paid to the chairperson of each of the Nominating and Corporate Governance Committee and the Mortgage Regulatory Compliance Committee.
-Such chairperson fees are paid in two semi-annual installments, at the same time as the payments of the directors' annual fee - (i) half in shares of our Common Stock issued based on the fair market value of shares of such Common Stock on the date of issuance and paid on the first business day after each annual stockholders' meeting and (ii) half paid in December in cash, or at the election of the relevant director, by issuance of shares of our Common Stock, based on the value of such Common Stock at the date of issuance.
+Our independent directors are paid a total annual fee of \$275,000 in two semi-annual installments - (i) \$150,000 in shares of our Common Stock issued based on the fair market value of our Common Stock on the date of issuance and paid on the first business day after each annual stockholders' meeting and (ii) \$125,000 of fees paid in December in cash, or, at the election of the relevant director, by issuance of shares of our Common Stock, based on the value of our Common Stock on the date of issuance.
+In addition, an annual fee of \$20,000 is paid to the chairperson of each of the Audit Committee and the Compensation Committee, and an annual fee of \$10,000 is paid to the chairperson of each of the Nominating and Corporate Governance Committee and the Regulatory Committee.
+Such chairperson fees are paid in two semi-annual installments, at the same time as the payments of the directors' annual fee - (i) half in shares of our Common Stock issued based on the fair market value of our Common Stock on the date of issuance and paid on the first business day after each annual stockholders' meeting and (ii) half paid in December in cash, or at the election of the relevant director, by issuance of shares of our Common Stock, based on the value of our Common Stock on the date of issuance.